bolgebrygg/MalenoV/README.md

 •	The tool  has been updated to handle multiple input volumes (offest stacks, 4D seismic) for better classification results and more fun

-<h3>The User Manual and seismic data for the tool can be found here</h3>
+<h3>The User Manual, seismic data, training data and set up scripts for the tool can be found here</h3>
 https://goo.gl/wb145Z